Mark Morton (double bassist)

-Mark Morton (born September 1, 1962) is an American classical musician and academic working as an associate professor of double bass at Texas Tech University, principal double bassist of the Lubbock Symphony Orchestra, and the artistic director of the American School of Double Bass.
+Mark Morton (born September 1, 1962) is an American classical musician and academic working as Professor of Double Bass at Texas Tech University, Principal Double Bassist of the Lubbock Symphony Orchestra, Abilene Philharmonic Orchestra, and the West Texas Symphony, and the artistic director of the American School of Double Bass.

 Education

-Morton earned an artist diploma, Bachelor of Music, Master of Music, and Doctor of Musical Arts from the Juilliard School.
+Morton earned an artist diploma, Bachelor of Music, Master of Music, and is the second double bassist to earn the Doctor of Musical Arts from the Juilliard School.

 Career

 Morton was formerly a member of the Columbus Symphony Orchestra for 23 years.
 For 14 of those years, he was the principal double bassist.
 In 1990, he won first prize for the International Society of Bassists Solo Competition, and was the assistant to Gary Karr at the University of Hartford Hartt School.